montashirFahim/flutter_app/README.md

    - Or create a new account using the sign-up form.

 ## Assumptions
-- **Figma Design**: Since the Figma link was not provided, I designed a clean, modern UI based on standard authentication and social media feed patterns, ensuring responsiveness and usability.
 - **Backend Absence**: All data operations (authentication, posts, likes, comments) are handled in-memory using mock repositories with simulated network delays to mimic API behavior.
 - **Optional Features**: Implemented all optional features:
   - Liking posts